 This commission represents a broad spectrum of industry leaders whose goal is to advise NEEC on its process to align the BOC® program with the American National Standard Institute ANSI/ISO/IEC standard 17024.

-Noel Chambers is a Senior Consultant, Energy Efficiency for Eversource Energy.
-In this role, he is responsible for the design, development, and implementation of strategic initiatives and workforce development activities which can be leveraged to help meet the ever-increasing statewide energy efficiency goals.
-Prior to his role at Eversource, he was a senior engineer at RISE Engineering where he performed commercial and industrial energy audits supporting National Grid’s natural gas efficiency program.
-As part of this role he also worked closely with the Rhode Island Housing Authority to audit, propose, and implement efficiency upgrades for public housing authorities throughout Rhode Island under the American Recovery and Reinvestment Act (ARRA).
-Noel is an active member of the North East Chapter of the Association of Energy Engineers and The Northeast Chapter of the Association of Energy Service Professionals.
-He has been certified by the Department of Energy as a Qualified Steam System Specialist, and by the Associate of Energy Engineers as: Certified Energy Manager; Certified Demand Side Manager; and Certified Measurement and Verification Professional.
-Noel earned his Bachelors of Science in Mechanical Engineering from the University of Rhode Island.
-He is also a Fellow of the Center of Collaborative Leadership at UMass Boston.
+Noel Chambers is the Director of Energy Efficiency and Electrification for Energy New England.
+In this role, he is responsible for the design, development, and implementation of energy efficiency, electrification, and electric vehicle programs for more than two dozen municipal light plants across the Northeast.
+Prior to his role at Energy New England, he was a Supervisor of energy efficiency at Eversource Energy where he was responsible for strategic initiatives and workforce development activities which were leveraged to help meet the ever-increasing statewide energy efficiency goals.
+Noel is currently serving as Chair of the Building Operator Certification Advisory Commission helping to identify and address opportunities to achieve BOC’s goals.
+Noel is an active member of the Northeast Chapter of the Association of Energy Engineers (AEE) and The Northeast Chapter of the Association of Energy Service Professionals (AESP).
+He has been certified by the Department of Energy as a Qualified Steam System Specialist, and by the Association of Energy Engineers as: Certified Energy Manager; Certified Demand Side Manager; and Certified Measurement and Verification Professional.

 Rina Fa’amoe-Cross is a LEED Green Associate, Certified Energy Manager (CEM), a Certified Business Energy Professional (BEP) and holds a Building Operator Certificate (BOC) Level I and II.
 She graduated from the University of Washington’s Program on the Environment (PoE) in 2005 and served on the PoE Alumni Board.
 Rina has worked in the field of sustainability with the City of Issaquah and the Bellevue School District.
 She has been a Resource Conservation Specialist with Seattle Public Schools since 2011.
 In 2014, Rina served on the BOC Certification Advisory Commission and was also chosen to participate in the Federal Commercial Workforce Credentialing Council for the Energy Manager Scheme Committee.
 More recently, she was chosen as a US Green Building Council Sustainability Scholar for the 2019-2020 school year.